Charlottesville City Public Schools

 Charlottesville City Schools, also known as Charlottesville City Public Schools, is the school division that administers public education in the United States city of Charlottesville, Virginia.
-The current superintendent is Dr. Royal A. Gurley, Jr.
+The current superintendent is Royal A. Gurley, Jr.

 Schools

 The school system comprises four levels of school which are, in order from earliest to latest: Elementary, Academy, Middle and High schools.

 Elementary schools

 The city schools system has six elementary schools which teach Kindergarten, First grade, Second grade, Third grade and Fourth grade.